fbpx

 Urban Harvest STL transforms under-utilized city spaces into productive urban farms to enable equitable access to healthy food for St. Louisans, regardless of socioeconomic status, race or location.
 They educate the community to raise awareness and enable people to not only learn how to grow food but to contribute to their impact.
 Urban Harvest STL’s network of farms are educational platforms for sustainable food systems, food security solutions, green buildings, and innovative forms of urban agriculture.

-Urban Artist Alliance for Child Development (UrbArts) is a 501 c3 multidisciplinary arts and culture nonprofit organization that operates a gallery in Old North Saint Louis.
+Urban Artist Alliance for Child Development (UrbArts) is a 501c3 multidisciplinary arts and culture nonprofit organization that operates a gallery in Old North Saint Louis.
 Founded by MK Stallings in 2001, our mission is to create platforms and platform creatives for youth and community development whether it is at the gallery or elsewhere.
-One of our key disciplines is poetry, which allows us to engage multiple generations of writers and spoken word artists.
 To continue the work of the late Dr. Michael Castro, UrbArts produces the Brick City Poetry Festival and supports the St. Louis Poet Laureate.
 UrbArts administers programs such as poetry slam for youth and adults as well as the Youth Poet Laureate of St. Louis program in conjunction with Urban Word in New York.